 Mitchell followed the Cogoon Creek which he renamed what he thought the natives called it: Muckadilla Creek.
 This took him into great pastoral country west of what is now Roma.
 He named a hill in the region Mt Abundance and from its top, marvelled over what he called a “a champaign region, spotted with wood, stretching as far as human vision or even the telescope would reach.”
 Mitchell would continue west to find the Warrego and Barcoo Rivers but it was his description of Mt Abundance that resonated.
 By champaign, Mitchell meant undulating country, but many who followed in his path were made drunk by his vision.

-Back in Sydney, he told his friend and fellow Scot William Macpherson about his discoveries.
+Back in Sydney, he told friend and fellow Scot William Macpherson about his discoveries.
 His son Allan Macpherson held lands at Keera in New England and Mitchell encouraged him to try his luck at Mount Abundance.
-Heading north-west and crossing St George’s Bridge in the path of Mitchell, Macpherson was the first white settler of the Maranoa in 1847 just a year after his mentor, bringing with him his workers, cattle and sheep.
+Heading north-west and crossing St George’s Bridge in the path of Mitchell, Macpherson was the first white settler of the Maranoa in 1847 just a year after his mentor, bringing his workers, cattle and sheep.

 Watched closely by the Mandandanji whose lands he craved, Macpherson was fearless and carried guns to enforce his law.
-Ultimately he was not successful but he laid open the path for others to follow both from the south and from the east to the Darling Downs.
+Ultimately he was unsuccessful but he laid open the path for others to follow both from the south and from the east to the Darling Downs.

 Thanks to Mitchell, Macpherson had changed the region forever.